Equine Podiatry Consultations

 Examples of our recommendations:

-Training or groundwork exercises which will support integration of trimming or biomechanics.
+Exercises to help support integration of trimming or biomechanics.

 Management changes to support the holistic health of the horse.